 Once they are cool, you can store in an airtight container and take with you on the go!
 The peas shrink to about half their size and so I have to make a HUGE batch if we want any leftover.
 These are a great snack to make in the morning and then take with you for an afternoon at the park, or in the car when you are dropping kids here and there!
 We hope your kids enjoy these crunchy peas as much as we do!

-Crunchy Roasted Green Peas
+Crunchy Roasted Green Pea Snack

 - Preheat your oven to 375 degrees F.

 - Allow the peas to thaw, then blot them with a paper towel to get as much moisture off them as possible.
+You can speed up thawing by covering the peas in warm water for a few minutes.

 - Place them in a bowl and add oil and garlic salt.
 Stir to coat evenly.